MicheleRomano1996/nlp_MagicReview/README.md

 # Description of main files
 - magic_goog: python script for Google Reviews
-- magic_trip: python notebook script for TripAdvisor
+- magic_trip: python notebook script for TripAdvisor (in progress...)
 - ...